Andrew has been an Okie for 30 plus years. He has spent the majority of that time complaining about things.

 - 10k: The ten karat stamp is the most common gold percentage and signifies that the piece is 41.7 percent gold.
 If you spend any significant time around jewelry, you are going to see this number over and over again.
 It is the industry standard for gold.

 - 14k: The 14 karat stamp represents a piece that is 58.7 percent gold.
 14k is also a very popular karat for jewelry.
 You will see this one often.

 - 18k: 18 karat is 75 percent gold and represents one of the rarer stamps that you will see.

 - GF, GP, GPE, GEP: This can mean gold filled or gold electroplated.
 These are two production methods in which the amount of gold used is greatly reduced, and therefore, the value is greatly reduced.
-The secondary market for items that are gold filled or electroplated is almost non-existent.
+The secondary market for items that are gold-filled or electroplated is almost non-existent.
 These items often have almost no value.

-It is important to note that if anything is marked as a higher karat gold, you need to proceed with caution.
+It is important to note that if anything is marked as higher karat gold, you need to proceed with caution.
 Gold is malleable and very soft.
-If you come across an item that is marked or advertised as 24k gold, it is important to note that it is probably 24k gold filled or gold plated, will be significantly less valuable than something that is pure gold.
+If you come across an item that is marked or advertised as 24k gold, it is important to note that it is probably 24k gold filled or gold plated, which will be significantly less valuable than something that is pure gold.

 Pure Gold Content Percentage by Karat